spacebarchat/docs/docs/setup/server/docker.md

 ## dev environment

-This clones the master banch into a docker builder and run a build before starting it.
+This clones the master branch into a docker builder and runs a build before starting it.
 To run it you need docker and docker-compose
 `sudo docker compose up` or `sudo docker compose up -d`